 Aside from aesthetic choices, the street also served to connect Burlington’s downtown business district to a residential area on the raised end of Snake Alley.
-Down almost 300 feet the street consists of five half-curves and two quarter-curves, and lest the dizzying zig-zag prove too much for the horses that it was initially intended for, the limestone bricks that make up the street’s surface were placed at an angle to help the beasts get a better footing.
+The street consists of nearly 300 feet of five half-curves and two quarter-curves.
+The dizzying zig-zag proved too much for the horses that it was initially intended for.
+Limestone bricks that make up the street’s surface were decidedly placed at an angle, to help the beasts keep a footing.

 Speaking of horses in Snake Alley, there is a (likely apocryphal) story that after it was completed, the Burlington fire department would send prospective horses down the road at a full gallop and those that didn’t tumble over themselves, break ankles, or otherwise collapse would be allowed to pull the fire trucks.
-Believe it or not.